AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

 ### OAuth2Validator

-This class is loaded with methods that validate a number of things and it is really easy to break whole oauth toolkit but there is  a method that needs to be configured to add additional information in claims
+This class is loaded with methods that validate a number of things and it is really easy to break the whole of oauth toolkit but there is a method that needs to be configured to add additional information in claims

 ```python
 from oauth_provider.oauth2_validator import OAuth2Validator